GloriaGo/dw/julia_global.md

 {% endhighlight %}

-The last twist you need to do is when you cannot use `register_row` to register the function now, instead, you need to use a function called `register_row2`:
+The last twist you need to do is that you cannot use `register_row` to register the function now, instead, you need to use a function called `register_row2`: